-The life science industry is comprised of the pharmaceutical, medical biotechnology and medical technology sectors.
+The life science industry is comprised of the pharmaceutical, medical technology, medical biotechnology and industrial biotechnology sectors.

-In 2010 there were 7,055 life science companies in the UK.
-There are 995 life science companies in London, 14% of the UK total.
+In 2013 there were 4,980 life science companies in the UK.
+There are around 350 life science companies in London, 7% of the UK total.

 With the concentration of medical, dental and pharmacy higher education in London, and the close links between the life science industry and academia, it is not surprising that London has a high number of life science companies start up.

-Over the period from 2005-2009 there were 37 life science start ups in London.
-The graph below shows how this number compares with the other regions in the UK.
+Over the period from 2005-2011 there were 43 life science university start-ups in London.
+University start-ups now make up 38% of the total in London.
+The graph below shows how this compares to the other UK regions.

 Number of people employed

-The life science industry tends to be comprised of small and medium enterprises.
-In 2008 73% of London’s life science companies employed 1-4 people, 86% employed 10 people or fewer.
+The life science industry tends to be comprised of small and medium enterprises however this is changing as companies expand.
+In 2013 48% of the UK’s life science companies employed 0-4 people and 71% employed 20 people or fewer.

-This is broadly similar to the pattern across the UK where 63% of life science companies employed 1-4 people and 77% employed 10 people or fewer.
+Compare this to 2008 when 63% of life science companies employed 0-4 people and 77% employed just 10 people or fewer.